Zelong-Chen/Zelong-Chen/README.md

 • Created a Recommender System that generates a weeklong meal plan for two individuals that adheres to both eating preferences and schedule while meeting daily nutritional requirements
 • Implementation involves web scraping recipes and user reviews off websites, constructing a Collaborative Filtering through NNM/SVD to generate predicted ratings of the users, Mixed Integer Programming that optimizes the user ratings while satisfying constraints such as schedule and daily nutritional requirements

-**Key Skills:** Web Scrapping, Recommender System, Optimization, Mixed Integer Programming
+**Key Skills:** Python, Web Scrapping, Recommender System, Optimization, Mixed Integer Programming

 # Data Visualization Dashboards
 Check out some of my dashboards [here!]()